 Mozilla has patched a vulnerability to the Firefox web browser by launching the 68.0.2 release to enable unlicensed users to copy passwords even if they are password-protected from a built-in Save Logins database of the browser.

 According to Mozilla’s Security Advisory, “Saved login passwords can be copied without master entry,” which also rate the safety fault tracked as CVE-2019-11733 as “mild.”
+Check for mozilla vulnerability scanner here.

 This vulnerability enables anyone with local access to Firefox’s unpatched variant, to access the Save logins dialog in the Firefox Options > Preferences for Privacy & Security menu and to copy the information stored for any of the saved logins using the “Copy Password” option.